 The ship metaphor continues in the second stanza of ‘The Settle Bed’.
 When he’s in the bed he can hear a “sombre tide…in the headboard”.
 It is washing around just behind his head.
 The regularity of the tide leads his thoughts into other parts of his life, which are also a part of the history of the bed.
 He references the “unwilling, unbeaten” attitude of the Irish people, particularly from Ulster, a province in the north.
 They are Protestant and Catholic and one can see them with Bibles and with beads.

 A few other images come into the poem at the end of this stanza.
 There are thoughts or memories of people speaking at night and resting their “boots on the hearth”.
 He also brings time into the depiction.
 Heaney speaks about how the “small hours” of the night went by and then, using enjambment, “next thing it was / The cock on the ridge-tiles”.

 The fourth stanza of ‘The Settle Bed’ speaks again to the weight.
 It is large, as previously stated, and has been continuously carted around from person to person.
 It sits there, with its “un-get-roundable weight”.
-In the last phrase the seriousness of the bed is made clear.
-It is all the things the speaker has mentioned so far, but above all else it is a generational weight.
-It is always going to be there, tugging at his conscious and reminding him of how important his own history is.
+In the last phrase, the seriousness of the bed is made clear.
+It is all the things the speaker has mentioned so far, but above all else, it is a generational weight.
+It is always going to be there, tugging at his conscience and reminding him of how important his own history is.